 For some customers, Jim Barbarie's is a prime rib place.
-The King Cut size, at $33.95, including salad and potato, is one magnificent slab of beef, the juiciest, tastiest prime rib you will find for miles around.
+The King Cut size is one magnificent slab of beef -- the juiciest, tastiest prime rib you will find for miles around.

 Others think only of lobster when they walk in the door of this old tavern / restaurant.
 Various sizes of whole lobster are available, from one to four pounds, and sometimes up to eight pounds.
 They are ravishing lobsters: tender, aromatic, moist and ocean-sweet.
 If whole steamed lobster with butter to dip it in is not your cup of tea, Jim Barbarie's also offers baked and stuffed lobster and lobster tails.

-Please note the shrimp cocktail: it is a four-jumbo classic, well worth ordering ... unless you like oysters on the half shell, which are also wonderful.
-The menu is big, including pastas of all shapes and sauces, sauteed chicken breast topped with proscuitto and mozzarella, succulent pork chops, and gold-crusted fish and chips.
-One recent evening, the day's special was six-hour lamb shank -- a long cooked, on-the-bone hunk of ridiculously tender and deeply flavorful meat that literally fell off the bone when gently poked.
+Please note the shrimp cocktail: it is a four-jumbo classic, well worth ordering ... unless you like oysters on the half shell, which also are wonderful.
+The menu is big, including pastas of all shapes and sauces, sauteed chicken breast topped with prosciutto and mozzarella, succulent pork chops, and gold-crusted fish and chips.
+One memorable evening, the day's special was six-hour lamb shank -- a long cooked, on-the-bone hunk of ridiculously tender and deeply flavorful meat that literally fell off the bone when gently poked.